nextcloud/desktop/doc/owncloudcmd.rst

 Credential Handling
 ~~~~~~~~~~~~~~~~~~~

-By default, ``owncloudcmd`` reads the client configuration and uses the
+``owncloudcmd`` uses the credentials of the GUI synchronization client.
-credentials of the GUI synchronization client.
-If no client is configured, or if
+If no client is configured, or if you choose to use a different user to synchronize,
-you choose to use a different user to synchronize, you can specify the user
+you can specify the user
 password setting with the usual URL pattern.
 For example::

   $ owncloudcmd / https://carla:secret@server/owncloud/remote.php/webdav/